seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **PORTIA**
 Therefore prepare thee to cut off the flesh.
 Shed thou no blood, nor cut thou less nor more
-But just a pound of flesh: if thou cut’st more
+But just a pound of flesh: if thou cut'st more
 Or less than a just pound, be it but so much
 As makes it light or heavy in the substance,
 Or the division of the twentieth part